frequently asked questions

 do you ship internationally?

 yes --i am happy to ship worldwide. please allow extra time for international orders and be aware that tracking is very unreliable outside of the US. international shipping takes quite a bit longer; 2-3 weeks is not unusual.

-please note that any international tax or duty fees are the responsibility of the buyer. customs or import duties are charged once the package reaches its destination country, and i cannot guarantee whether you will (or will not) be charged any additional taxes.
+please note that any international tax or duty fees are the responsibility of the buyer, and i cannot guarantee whether you will (or will not) be charged any additional taxes.

 of course! if you are ordering something as a gift, please type a gift note in the 'order notes' at checkout, and use the recipients' name and address in the 'ship to' section.